kimdurante/gis-workshop-waml-template/index.md

  * GeoTiFF

 GeoTIFF is format used for storing georeference and geocoding information in a TIFF file by tying a raster image to a space or map projection.
 GeoTIFFs must contain at least one file with the extension *.tif*.
-GeoTIFFs may be accompanied by other files with the same name and the following extensions: *.prj*, *.aux*, *.ovr*, *.tfw*.*.tif.xml* All files must be saved in the same workspace (folder).
+GeoTIFFs may be accompanied by other files with the same name and the following extensions: *.prj*, *.aux*, *.ovr*, *.tfw*.*.tif.xml*.
+All files must be saved in the same workspace (folder).

  * ArcGRID

-See [Format Descriptions for Geospatial Data](https://www.loc.gov/preservation/digital/formats/fdd/gis_fdd.shtml) for a list of geospatial data formats.
+ArcGRID is a raster format that defines geographic space as an array of equally sized square grid points arranged in rows and columns.
+Each grid point stores a numeric value that represents a geographic attribute for that unit of space.
+ArcGRID files contain many files in at least two directories: the name directory and an info directory.
+Metadata for ArcGRIDs are always stored in a file title *metadada.xml*